 With a few exceptions, the Upper Feather River Region has maintained its rural character in the pre-automobile age through shared and cherished values around resource stewardship and community and individual self-reliance.
-The small population in the watershed has preserved a town-hall style of governance based on consensus-building, personal relationships, and informal lines of communication, as well as a relatively high level of civic engagement for its sparse population and lower-income status as compared to more urbanized regions in California.9 approximately 94 percent of the private lands managed for timber, agriculture, and other commodity and amenity "open space" uses.
-The federally managed parts of the Region include the Bucks Wilderness area, the Lakes Basin recreation area and significant meadow, wetland, botanical and wildlife areas, which are conserved and managed for those purposes.
-State managed lands consist of the Plumas-Eureka State Park, which is managed primarily for passive recreation uses near the community of Blairsden.
-The Plumas County General Plan calls for land uses that facilitate recreation, community and business development consistent with residents' values in relation to open space, preservation of landscape character, and resource protection and stewardship.
+The small population in the watershed has preserved a town-hall style of governance based on consensus-building, personal relationships, and informal lines of communication, as well as a relatively high level of civic engagement for its sparse population and lower-income status as compared to more urbanized regions in California (Plumas Co.
+2009).